 AH: Right.
 Yeah.

-BG: And, uh, and that was Dee Dee.
+BG: And that was Dee Dee.
 He was lovable, but you didn’t want to be on his bad side, especially when he was carrying a baseball bat.
 [Laughs]

 AH: Yeah.
-Yeah, I think in every, like, interview I’ve seen, every video clip it’s like, or every, yeah every video I’ve seen he’s, like, super sweet and charming and kind of like a big kid kind of attitude and very honest, yeah.
+Yeah, I think in every, interview I’ve seen, every video clip he’s like super sweet and charming and kind of like a big kid kind of attitude and very honest.

 BG: Oh, uh-huh.

-AH: And she goes “I really want to buy this Dee Dee Ramone painting but it’s like $200,” and that was, like, a lot of money.
+AH: And she goes “I really want to buy this Dee Dee Ramone painting but it’s like $200,” and that was a lot of money.